 By the way, my story ended happily (kind of): it turned out the code was changed not long before my arrival and someone JUST forgot to update it.
 So I found another stay across the street which was a blessing.

 🤓 Quick note!
-As this is a burning problem not only for me but for many of you, too, I developed a special acronym to characterize the in-app support businesses should always strive for:
+As this is a burning problem not only for me but for many of you, too, I developed a special acronym to characterize the in-app guidance and support businesses should always strive for:

 I for Intuitive